 2018 Legislative Priorities & Perspectives

-Take a look at the Legislative Agenda Document for an overview of the VCCS’s 2018 legislative priorities.
+Click the Legislative Agenda Document for an overview of the VCCS’s 2018 priorities.

 Virginia’s community colleges transferred more than 14,000 students to public and private universities in 2014-15.
 Our transfer programs are designed to save students time and money toward completion of baccalaureate degrees.
 Unfortunately, the transfer process is not always seamless for our students.
 The recent Joint Legislative Audit and Review Commission (JLARC) study of VCCS found that transfer students earn bachelor’s degrees at lower rates and accumulate more credits than do native four-year students at the same university.